WorldVistA/patch-module/blog_posts/post001.md

 - Output VA software in a form usable by the outside world.
 - Integate modern software development tools and practices into VISTA development.

+The project is divided into 3-4 increments of 3 months each.
+The objective of the first 3 months increment is to install the Patch Module from the VA on an OSEHRA system, modify the patch module to allow management of interleaving of the VA VISTA Software, and to extract KIDS components in a way that can be integrated into modern versioning systems.

 ## More questions?
 I may have raised several questions above.
 These are topics for future posts.